alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

   end
 end
 ```
-First the type of the fmt argument is checked, then the hashes are iterated over for colour, marker type and line type.
+First, the type of the fmt argument is checked, then the hashes are iterated over for colour, marker type and line type.
 As soon as a character is matched, the iteration stops.
 The symbols in line type hash are stored in priority of detection i.e. `--` and `-.` are checked before `-` so that `-.` and `--` are not mistaken for `-`.

 After setting all the properties of the plot, the **draw** function is called.